-This subject guide was compiled by the Reframing the Music Classroom Group, which includes students Avery Kelly and Rose-Laura Meus, faculty member Francesca Inglese, and music librarian and head of the recording studios, Deb Mandel, who retired in 2021.
-It was supported by a Social Justice and Anti-Racism Mini Grant from the College of Arts, Media & Design.
+This subject guide was compiled by the Reframing the Music Classroom Group, which included students Avery Kelly and Rose-Laura Meus, faculty member Francesca Inglese, and music librarian and head of the recording studios, Deb Mandel, who retired in 2021.
+It was supported by a Social Justice and Anti-Racism Mini Grant from Northeastern's College of Arts, Media & Design.

 The Hiphop Archive and Research Institute's mission is "to facilitate and encourage the pursuit of knowledge, art, culture and responsible leadership through Hiphop."
 Their website provides information about their activities and projects and serves as a resource for those interested in knowing, developing, building, maintaining and representing Hiphop.